Xt-EHR/xt-ehr-metadata/input/pagecontent/conformity.md

 #### Conformity rules

-A conformity framework rule for a required level of conformity of the logical model and/or implementation specification is the combination of a data element, a data operation, and a requirement strength, e.g.:
+A conformity framework rule for a required level of conformity of the logical model and/or implementation specification is the combination of a system mfunction, a data element, a data operation, and a requirement strength, e.g.:

 | System function | Data element | Data operation | Requirement strength | Comment |
 | --- | --- | --- | --- | --- |